 offers professional treatment for adults and children in the following areas: joint reconstruction, revisions, foot and ankle injuries, hand and upper extremity surgery, fracture care, trauma and sports injuries.
 We use a variety of assessment and treatment tools to establish an accurate diagnosis quickly and develop a plan of care that is tailored to the needs of each patient.

 Trigger finger is an inflammation of tissue inside your finger or thumb.
 It is also called tenosynovitis (ten-oh-sin-oh-VY-tis).
 Tendons (cordlike fibers that attach muscle to bone and allow you to bend the joints) become swollen.
 So does the synovium (a slick membrane that allows the tendons to move easily).
-This makes it difficult to straighten the finger or thumb.
+This makes it hard to straighten the finger or thumb.

 Repeated use of a tool with strong gripping, such as a drill or wrench, can irritate and inflame the tendons and the synovium.
-It is also more common in certain medical conditions such as rheumatoid arthritis, gout, and diabetes.
+It is also more common in certain medical conditions, such as rheumatoid arthritis, gout, and diabetes.
 But often the cause of trigger finger is unknown.

 Inside your finger